Blockchain-World/FairThunder/README.md

 ### streaming_round_demo
 - This folder provides the code (implemented in Java 1.8.0_275) and starting script to test the latency of streaming a set of content chunks, i.e., multiple delivery rounds, in the FairThunder streaming setting.
 The experiment is conducted in both LAN and WAN.

+Note: the contracts in this repository are used as a proof-of-concept, and are not audited for implementation bugs.
+Hence, they should be used with caution.